CExA-project/brak/README.md

 You can build tests with the CMake option `BRAK_ENABLE_TESTS`, and run them with `ctest`.

-If you don't have a GPU available when compiling, you have to disable the CMake option `BRAK_ENABLE_GTEST_DISCOVER_TESTS`.
+If you don't have a GPU available when compiling with a GPU backend activated, you have to disable the CMake option `BRAK_ENABLE_GTEST_DISCOVER_TESTS`.

 ## Examples